Ronaldo loses bid to dismiss or fully seal Vegas rape case

-Larissa Drohobyczer (droh-HOH'-bit-zer), attorney for Ronaldo's accuser, Kathryn Mayorga, said Friday she's satisfied with U.S. District Judge Jennifer Dorsey's ruling.
+Attorney Larissa Drohobyczer, representing Ronaldo's accuser, Kathryn Mayorga, said Friday she was satisfied with U.S. District Judge Jennifer Dorsey's ruling in Las Vegas.

 Ronaldo's attorney, Peter Christiansen, declined to comment.

+Ronaldo's attorneys say their client and Mayorga had consensual sex in June 2009.
+They deny it was rape.

+The Associated Press generally does not name people who say they are victims of sexual assault, but Mayorga gave consent through her lawyers to make her name public.

-Mayorga's lawsuit seeks monetary damages.
-It alleges that Ronaldo or people working for him allowed word to become public last year of his $375,000 hush-money settlement with Mayorga 10 years ago.
+Her lawsuit seeks monetary damages of at least $200,000.
+It alleges that Ronaldo or people working for him allowed word to become public last year of a hush-money settlement that paid her $375,000.

-The judge on Wednesday rejected Ronaldo's claim that releasing court records risks public scandal and would harm Ronaldo's reputation and endorsements.
+The judge on Wednesday rejected Ronaldo's claim that releasing court records would "weaponized the allegations in this case," risk public scandal and harm Ronaldo's reputation and endorsements.

+Ronaldo, from Portugal, is one of the most recognizable and highly paid players in sports.
+He plays in Italy for the Turin-based soccer club Juventus.

+"The cat is already out of the bag about Mayorga's allegations" and the settlement, Dorsey wrote.
+"I'm not satisfied that Ronaldo's interest in holding Mayorga to her agreement is enough to justify sealing the entire record in this case."

-However, she called the 2009 agreement between Ronaldo and Mayorga a private contract and said it will remain sealed.
+However, the judge called the settlement between Ronaldo and Mayorga in 2010 a confidential contract between private parties.

+"The documents themselves and direct quotes from any of them will remain sealed," she said.

 Commented